jiachangguo/jiachangguo.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate student in Top class of [Computer Science and Technology](https://cs.bit.edu.cn/), [Beijing Institute of Technology](https://www.bit.edu.cn/).
-In the next year, I will be a PhD candidate in Computer Software and Theory at [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), supervised by Prof. [Minghui Zhou](https://minghuizhou.github.io/) at [Open Source Software Data Analytics Lab](https://osslab-pku.org/), [Software Engineering Institute](http://www.sei.pku.edu.cn/).
+I'm a Ph.D. candidate in Computer Science and Technology at [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), supervised by Prof. [Minghui Zhou](https://minghuizhou.github.io/) at [Open Source Software Data Analytics Lab](https://osslab-pku.org/), [Software Engineering Institute](http://www.sei.pku.edu.cn/).
+Before that, I received my Bachelor’s Degree in Top class of [Computer Science and Technology](https://cs.bit.edu.cn/), [Beijing Institute of Technology](https://www.bit.edu.cn/).

-My main research interests are Software Engineering and Data Mining (such as mining software repository, analyze large complex software systems and so on).
+My main research interests mainly focus on software supply chain security, especially on the application and future development of SBOM (Software Bill of Materials).
+I'm committed to exploring how to improve the transparency and traceability of the supply chain through automation technology.
+If you are interested in any of the research topics, feel free to contact me (jiachangguo@stu.pku.edu.cn)!

 ## Education
-* B.S. in Computer Science and Technology, Beijing Institute of Technology, 2024 (expected)
+* B.S. in Computer Science and Technology, Beijing Institute of Technology, 2020-2024
+* Ph.D.
+Candidate in Computer Science and Technology, Peking University, 2024-2029 (expected)

 ## Awards and Honors
 * Huawei Smart Base Scholarship, Beijing Institute of Technology (2023)